Updated: Dec 18, 2020

-In normal circumstances, Red Cross First Aid is a certification that comes with a three-year expiry date.
+Red Cross First Aid is a certification that comes with a three-year expiry date.
 This timing aligns with changes in medical practices and standards, as well as a general understanding that one’s skills will deteriorate over time.
-Holders of Red Cross First Aid certifications are required to attend a re-certification course within the time period before their certification expires; otherwise, it is mandatory that they take the program from the beginning.
+In normal circumstances, holders of Red Cross First Aid certifications are required to attend a re-certification course within the time period before their certification expires; otherwise, it is mandatory that they take the program from the beginning.

 ProSafe offers recertification options for most of our Canadian Red Cross First Aid courses, including Standard First Aid (SFA), CPR/AED, Emergency Child Care, and Basic Life Support.
 If you are looking to renew or have questions about your eligibility for the extended recert period, don't hesitate to get in touch.